Use Salesforce As a Content Source

 Establish a Connection

-4. Select the content language.
-If your Knowledge Base hosts articles in more than one language, then specify them all in Language.
-That will allow SearchUnify to index your content in all supported languages.
-After making a selection, click Connect.
+3. Select the content languages.
+If your knowledge base hosts articles in more than one language, then specify them all in Language.
+After selecting the languages, click Connect.

-5. If you are already logged into Salesforce in another tab, you will be greeted by a "Connection Succeeded" message.
-Click next.
+4. If you are already logged into Salesforce in another tab, you will be greeted by a "Connection Succeeded" message.
+Click Next.

-It's important to establish a connection again when the user who did it the first time is deleted from the Salesforce org.
-Establishing a connection isn't necessary when all that has changed is the user's password on Salesforce.
+Note: It's essential to establish a connection again when the user who did it the first time is deleted from the Salesforce org.
+Establishing a connection isn't necessary after changing your password Salesforce.

 Set Up Crawl Frequency